 A fixed mindset dictates failure as reinforcing a narrow and pre-existing set of skills or traits that one should stick to; if we make mistakes, they should get swept under the carpet.
 Risks should not get attempted again.
 And you must make a hasty return to ‘tested and true’ fields of activity.
 Growth mindset teaches us that mistakes are a key opportunity for learning, and when coupled with open communication, becomes a key opportunity for organizational learning.

 A 2016 Dutch research paper aimed to understand the relationship between transformational leadership, employee proactivity, and growth mindset.
 The findings supported the notion that transformational leaders had a negative effect on employee engagement in cases where the employee demonstrated fixed mindset.
 I.e. those believing in the predisposition of intelligence or abilities

 As such, leaders who set out to empower employees to achieve results beyond their own expectations were somewhat wasting their time (and possibly making things worse) if the employees had a fixed mindset.
 Accordingly, growth mindset is identified as a key factor for driving employee engagement1; it’s the ‘source code’ for driving performance.

-To see this in action, Tevor Ragan (The Mindset Playbook) has explored the impact of growth mindset at an organisational level.
+To see this in action, Trevor Ragan (The Mindset Playbook) has explored the impact of growth mindset at an organizational level.
 In a video published on his youtube channel, he interviews senior sporting leadership who share their experience of bringing growth mindset into their personal and professional lives, and the results of ensuring that all of their athletes and support staff are actively developing growth mindset.

 That sounds like a great place to be.